 Noh as Intermedia

-The construction of Noh as intermedia is intricate, original and somewhat paradoxical.
+The intermedia construction of Noh is unique, elaborate and somewhat paradoxical.
 Although media layers are independent of each other in their specialization, they are expressively unified.
 Materials in loose synchronicity seem inseparable as intermedia, fitting together like a glove.
 Several guiding principles explain this artistic feat.
 Not surprisingly, many can be traced back to the general context in which Noh was developed – the culture of the samurai, Japanese Buddhism and Chinese philosophy.
 It is a testament to the ingenuity of Noh artists that while engaging deeply with ideals of their time, they created an art that is timeless.

 The Breath of Yin and Yang

 Metaphorically and literally, ‘breath’ is one of the primary unifying elements of Noh.
 It is the central model for the form.
 The recurring cycle of inhaling/building-up energy and exhaling/releasing it, is fundamental to Noh's structure.
 If Noh is a fractal design with ‘breath’ as its basic element, it repeats in every possible time-scale and media layer to create an infinitely complex and self-similar form.
 Conceptually, ‘breath’ also reflects the ancient Chinese philosophical tradition that describes the world as a constant balancing of Yin (dark, moon, female, inhale) and Yang (bright, sun, male, exhale).
 According to this philosophy, the two seemingly contrary forces are complementary, inseparable, and dependent on each other.